snotskie/ttrpg/md/index.md

 ---

-A violent Contest is when an Attacker performs an action against another character’s will using their Hurt Stat.
+A violent Contest is when an Attacker performs an action against another character's will using their Hurt Stat.
 All Contests involving Hurt are potentially deadly.
 Unexpected things can happen and things can get out of hand quickly.

 To perform a violent Contest: